 In May of this year I was invited to take part in a month long group discussion on CPSquare where my consulting practice was the topic.
-This is the first question I answered, it was prompted by my opening statement.
+This question on innovation was the first that I answered, it was prompted by my opening statement.

 Q: I was particularly struck by how the work you do tends to focus around communication and change.
 I’m wondering if there are any emergent patterns in this area that you have uncovered?
 How do communities of practice facilitate your work (assuming that they do)?